Singapore Permanent Residence (PR) Schemes

 A PR status opens many doors in Singapore.
 Apart from the privilege to freely move in and out of Singapore and the freedom to switch employers, you can also invest freely, secure admission into subsidized government educational institution, as well as gain financial benefits through employer’s contributions to your pension funds.
 The following is an overview of the Singapore PR schemes and PR application factors:

 Foreign Artistic Talent Scheme

-The Foreign Artistic Talent Scheme is an initiative launched by the National Arts Council and Immigration and Checkpoints Authority of Singapore to attract foreign artists with exceptional talents to immigrate to Singapore.
-These artists should have had formal training and a well established reputation for their craft.
+The Foreign Artistic Talent Scheme is an initiative launched by the National Arts Council (NAC) and Immigration and Checkpoints Authority of Singapore (ICA) to attract foreign artists with exceptional talents to immigrate to Singapore.
+These artists should have had formal training and a well-established reputation for their craft.
 These crafts include Performing Arts, Visual Arts, Literary Arts, Design and/or Media.

 - Received formal/relevant training in the field of specialty